aschuma/esp32_ssd1306_metaefa/README.md

                     _|
 ```

-The aim of this project is to display the departure data of one ore more VVS stations on a esp32 microcontroller equipped with a oled ssd1306 display (Haltestellenmonitor).
+The aim of this project is to display the departure data of one ore more VVS stations (Haltestellenmonitor) on an ESP32 microcontroller equipped with an Oled SSD1306 display.
 VVS is the Stuttgart public transport system.
 VVS provides the current timetable of relevant stations by a public available REST endpoint.
 Micropython is the programming language of choice.

-Here is what you get when you deploy the application to your esp32 board:
+Here is what you get when you deploy the application to your ESP32 board:

 ![Demo](https://github.com/aschuma/esp32_ssd1306_metaefa/raw/master/esp32_ssd1306_metaefa.jpg)

 The top line contains the current time.
-The other lines hold the departure times, the tram/bus line number, the delay and a short name of the station (RH, SMi) of the tram or bus.
+The other lines hold the departure time, the tram/bus line number, the delay and the short name of the station (RH, SMi).
 The relevant tram/bus lines and station are configurable.